kvmuralikrishna1993/CodeBrush/codebrush/CodingPatterns/README.md

 ### Example Problem: Merge Intervals
 **Problem:** Given a list of intervals, merge overlapping ones.

-## 5. Cyclic codebrush.Sort Pattern
+## 5. Cyclic Sort Pattern
 ### Concept
-Cyclic codebrush.Sort is used when dealing with numbers in a range from 1 to N. The idea is to place numbers in their correct indices by swapping.
+Cyclic Sort is used when dealing with numbers in a range from 1 to N. The idea is to place numbers in their correct indices by swapping.

 ### Usage
 - Efficient for missing/duplicate number problems in an array of size N containing numbers from 1 to N.